yf0726/ML_2018/README.md

 * ### `AnalysisDocument.ipynb`

-A file explains the process, evaluates the results and present evidence using plots and tables, which includes all data preparation, feature generation as well as cross-validation steps we have used.
+A file explains the process, evaluates the results and presents evidence using plots and tables, which includes all data preparation, feature generation as well as cross-validation steps we have used.

 * ### `CorrelatedFeature.jpg`, `GridSearchRidge.jpg`, `ModelComparison.jpg`